BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/top.md

 ### Xav the Unfallen

-This is a great fight for holy paladin especially if you skip banners since Blessing of Freedom will clear the slow effect.
-You want to make sure to have a personal for every Might of Maldraxxus since the damage will start to one shot you on a higher key.
+This is a great fight for Holy Paladin especially if you skip banners since Blessing of Freedom will clear the slow effect.
+You want to make sure to have a personal for every Might of Maldraxxus since the damage will start to one shot you on a higher key level.
 Keep in mind that you don't necessarily have to top your dps players after every Might of Maldraxxus since they will get full healed from the chain when they get thrown down to the duel.

 <a>
     <img src="/assets/img/dungeons/kul-tharok.png" class="dungeon_boss"/>